 Federal financial aid falls into two categories:

-- Must be enrolled or accepted for enrollment in an eligible program of study at Excelsior College.
+- Must be enrolled or accepted for enrollment in an eligible program of study at Excelsior University.
 Students completing their degrees solely by exam are not eligible for federal aid.

 - Must be pursuing a degree

 - Must be a United States citizen or eligible noncitizen